Skip to content

 When should you follow up with your hotel contact if attrition is present?

 • Ideally, you begin working with the hotel pre-event and on-site if it looks like attrition is a possibility.
-Waiting until after the event concludes to address it leaves very little opportunity to negotiate or partner with the hotel to create a better solution
+Waiting until after the event concludes to address it leaves very little opportunity to negotiate or partner with the hotel to create a better solution.
+You want the best deal, so start early to avoid attrition on your room block.

 1. Determine if the hotel sold out or came close to it.
-If so, consider how your resale clause impacts the numbers.
+If so, consider how your resale clause impacts the room block management numbers.

 2. If there are still available rooms, leverage your relationship with the hotel.
 Ask if there is flexibility.
 Can they reduce the number?